 I am a Postdoctoral Fellow at The Center for Inter-American Policy and Research (CIPR) at Tulane University.
 I am also a research associate at the Center on the Politics of Development.
 My research focuses on the politics of democratization and the stability of new democracies.
 In my book project, I examine the counter-intuitive role of economic elites in supporting democratic transitions and the ways in which they shape the prospects for redistribution post-democratization.
-I explore these dynamics in Latin America, with a particular focus on Argentina and Chile.
+I explore these dynamics in Latin America, with a particular focus on Argentina.
 My work employs a multi-method approach that draws on natural experiments, archival research, as well as qualitative and quantitative data.

 I received my PhD in Political Science from the Department of Political Science at the University of California, Berkeley in 2023.
 I completed a Master’s in Political Science from FLACSO, Ecuador.
 I also hold a B.A. in Political Science and Latin American and Caribbean Studies from the University of Michigan.